Sleuth-Capital/sleuth-capital.github.io/1_user.md

 <div id="main" class="center about-us inner">

     <p>
     Sleuth AI is a platform with tools to support you turning trading ideas into strategies that can be sold.
-We aim to support your exploration of alternative, unstructured data and the process of transforming datasets into alpha.
+We aim to support your exploration of <span data-tooltip="Alternative data refers to data used by investors to evaluate a company or investment that is not within their traditional data sources.">alternative, unstructured data</span> and the process of transforming datasets into alpha.
 When a successful strategy is developed, we will purchase it from you for cash, allowing you to profit from discoveries without taking personal risk.
     </p>
 <section class="how-it-works">
     <h2 class="h2">how it works</h2>